 To enter a National Park or Extractive Reserve in the Amazon you need a permit from IBAMA, the Brazilian Institute for the Environment and Renewable Resources.

 To experience the mysteries of the seasonally flooded forest, visit the Amazon at the end of the rainy season from May to July.
 The water level is still high, but rainfall is reduced.
 During the dry season from August through November the water level drops and river beaches emerge, where birds and other wildlife are easy to spot.
 Due to the high acidity of the water there are few mosquitoes along the Rio Negro and its tributaries.
 Depending on your travel time, you will also witness different festivities and traditional activities of the local people, such as fishing, preparing manioc meal, and harvesting forest products.

 VOLKER POELZL is the author of Culture Shock!
 Brazil and Culture Shock!
 Portugal.
-He has lived and traveled extensively in the Brazilian Amazon and is currently working on a book about this fascinating region.
-For questions about planning your Amazon trip contact him at email@example.com.
+He has lived and traveled extensively in the Brazilian Amazon .